Techie + Gamers

 Jumpcut

-After a while Jesse and Kong felt like it was time to move onto a new challenge.
-They couldn’t keep creating pickup related content as they were becoming well-known and achieved everything they possibly could.
+After a while Jesse and Kong wanted to move onto a new challenge.
+They couldn’t keep creating pickup related content and achieved everything they possibly could.
 The guys started Jumpcut to teach others how to become full-time YouTubers.
-They sell an online course that covers everything from creating original content, social media strategies, legal issues and vlogging along with bonus modules.
+Jumpcut went through Y Combinator’s Summer 2016 batch and raised around $2 million in seed funding from investors including Maveron, Y Combinator, ZhenFund and others.

 Share.
 Facebook Twitter